MICHAEL L. THOMPSON

 Hongthanat*, N., J.L.
 Kovar, M.L.
 Thompson.
 2011.
 Sorption indices to estimate risk of soil phosphorus loss in the Rathbun Lake Watershed, Iowa.
 Soil Sci.
 176:237-244.

-NMR of whole and fractionated Iowa Mollisols for assessment of organic
+whole and fractionated Iowa Mollisols for assessment of organic matter

 Laird, D.A., M.A.
 Chappell*, D.A.
 Martens, R.L.
 Wershaw, and M. Thompson.
 2008.
 Distinguishing black carbon from biogenic humic substances in soil clay fractions.
 Geoderma 143:115-122.